 Now while the feasting and drinking did their bit to alleviate the travails of the soldiers and officials, these customs also mirrored the hierarchy within the warrior circle of the Anglo-Saxons.
 For example, seating arrangements along the table set by the lord reflected the statuses of the individual royal thegns, with the closest ones (to the leader) also replicating their positions on actual battlefields.
 But of course, even beyond the hidden significance and symbolism, these recreational activities more-often-than-not acted as bonding exercises where the senior military men communicated with each other in a freer tone, thus allowing for better planning and coordination in real-time scenarios.

 8) The wedge and shield-fort –

-In other words, the lesser-trained fyrd was not really expected to maneuver in the battlefield with dedicated formations.
-However that doesn’t necessarily mean that these levied soldiers, overwhelmingly armed with only spears and shields, were arrayed in a single massed formation.
+In other words, the lesser-trained fyrd was not really expected to maneuver on the battlefield with dedicated formations.
+However, that doesn’t necessarily mean that these levied soldiers, overwhelmingly armed with only spears and shields, were arrayed in a single massed formation.
 Rather they were arranged in accordance to their city of origin (like Kent and Somerset), and the men in these groups fought in their own divisions, based on their blood-ties and familiarity with each other.
-Over time the divisions managed to use the scildburh (or shield-fort), where the discreet yet dense (probably square-like) formations of fyrd took the field, with the better armored men positioned in the front ranks.
+Over time the divisions managed to use the scildburh (or shield-fort), where the discreet yet dense (probably square-like) formations of fyrd took the field, with the better-armored men positioned in the front ranks.

 During the later times, the elite hearthweru and huscarls possibly ‘plugged’ the gaps between these solid scildburh formations, thus not only serving a tactical role but also fulfilling a psychological exercise where they could raise the morale of the ‘commoners’.
 However on other occasions, like the momentous Battle of Hastings (circa 1066 AD), the royal huscarls were probably deployed in their separate divisions.